George R.R. Martin

 What was the first book George R.R.
 Martin wrote?

-The first novel written by George R.R.
+The first book written by George R.R.
 Martin was Starlady and Fast-Friend, published in 1976.

 What was the most recent book George R.R.
 Martin wrote?

-His most recently released work was The Rise of the Dragon on October 25th, 2022.
+His most recently released work was House Rules in Stories on February 25th, 2025.

-Will there be any more books by George R.R.
+Are there upcoming new books by George R.R.
 Martin?

 George R.R.
-Martin does not have any upcoming novels with a set publication date within the next few months at this time.
+Martin does not have any upcoming books with a set publication date within the next few months at this time.

 How many books has George R.R.
 Martin written?